OGRECave/ogre/Docs/src/material-scripts.md

 ## rotate

 Rotates a texture to a fixed angle.
 This attribute changes the rotational orientation of a texture to a fixed angle, useful for fixed adjustments.
-If you wish to animate the rotation, see [rotate\_anim](#rotate_005fanim). **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+If you wish to animate the rotation, see [rotate\_anim](#rotate_005fanim). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: rotate &lt;angle&gt;

 The parameter is a anti-clockwise angle in degrees.

-**Note:** Only applies to the fixed-function pipeline, if you’re using a vertex shader this will have no effect unless you use the texture\_matrix auto-param.
+@note Only applies to the fixed-function pipeline, if you’re using a vertex shader this will have no effect unless you use the texture\_matrix auto-param.

 <a name="rotate_005fanim"></a><a name="rotate_005fanim-1"></a>

 ## rotate\_anim

 Sets up an animated rotation effect of this layer.
-Useful for creating fixed-speed rotation animations (for varying speeds, see [wave\_xform](#wave_005fxform)). **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+Useful for creating fixed-speed rotation animations (for varying speeds, see [wave\_xform](#wave_005fxform)). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: rotate\_anim &lt;revs\_per\_second&gt;